huggingface/dataset-viewer/docs/source/info.md

 # Get dataset information

-Datasets Server provides an `/info` endpoint for exploring the general information about dataset, including such fields as description, citation, homepage, license and features.
+The dataset viewer provides an `/info` endpoint for exploring the general information about dataset, including such fields as description, citation, homepage, license and features.

 The `/info` endpoint accepts two query parameters: